Two men charged with murder over suspected ammonia attack

-According to police, the offenders knocked on Andy Foster’s front door and sprayed him with a substance before fleeing from the scene.
+According to police, the offenders knocked on Foster’s front door and sprayed him with a substance before fleeing from the scene

 Two men have been charged with the murder of a man who died after being sprayed with a substance.